tomm1996/three-demo/README.md

 Movement via WASD and Spacebar.

+Note: Terrain Generation happens on initial load, so to see different terrains just reload the page.

 Note: Home cooked collision detection is off sometimes, so you might clip through terrain here and there.
 As they say, the spirit is willing, but the flesh is weak.